ASAG-ISCAS/docs.pybdr/docs/overview.md

 plot(tp, [0, 1])
 ```

-In the following table, we show the reachable computed with boundary analysis and without boundary analysis on different
+In the following table, we show the reachable sets computed with boundary analysis and without boundary analysis on
-time instance cases.
+different time instance cases.

 | Time Instance |  With Boundary Analysis   | Without Boundary Analysis  |
 |:-------------:|:-------------------------:|:--------------------------:|